Lunat1cX/github-pages-with-jekyll/README.md

 **4.** I have played Water Polo for 8 years, until Covid hit.

-# A Picture of Me
+# A Picture of Me:

 ![](https://i.imgur.com/TtfOKr2.jpg?2)